fluencelabs/docs/docs/stake/nft_guide/nft_guide.md

      </div>

 **Note:** NFTs are sold and transferred on the Fluence Network.
-For the recipient to see the NFT in their wallet, the Fluence Network should be added first.
+To be able to view the NFT in their wallet, the recipient must first add the Fluence Network.
 Read more on preparing the wallet to work with Fluence Network in the corresponding [guide](../wallets_guide/wallets_guide.md).

 ### Set NFT for sale